zeek/zeek-docs/doc/scripts/base/frameworks/tunnels/main.zeek.rst

    :zeek:id:`Tunnel::active` table.

-   :t: A table of tunnels.
+   :param t: A table of tunnels.

-   :idx: The index of the tunnel table corresponding to the tunnel to expire.
+   :param idx: The index of the tunnel table corresponding to the tunnel to expire.

    :returns: 0secs, which when this function is used as an